ottok/debgpt/README.md

 ## Infrastructure

 I don't know how many DDs will be interested in this if it works well.
 Based on the number of DD users, as well as LLM's actual usefulness, we might work with the infrastructure team to setup a LLM inference server to run the backend.

+Or, alternatively, we can subscribe the commercial LLM API for the organization (to integrate into infrastructure), or for the individuals (for development work, as a part of debian member benefit) with debian funding if it turns to be really useful to people.
+The commercial LLMs supports much longer context length than the one we hosted locally, and they are backed by strong hardware.
+With the subscription, we can implement a new frontend using the commercial API.

+I have not talked with the leader about any of these yet.

 ## License